photm5/hs-cucumber/doc/TryingOutTheBootstrap.md

 popd
 ```

+With a bit of prayer (uninformed me sadly doesn’t know of any real ruby
-With a bit of prayer, the following bundler run will succeed, leaving you with
+packaging for Nix that actually works), the following bundler run will succeed,
-the required ruby things:
+leaving you with the required ruby things:

 ```sh
 pushd cucumber-bootstrap